Lerie82/wp-artfact/README.md

 ![wp-artfact](https://avatars2.githubusercontent.com/u/29735511?s=88&v=4)

 # wp-artfact
 This plugin will gather free articles from articlesfactory.com to help populate a demo wordpress theme with filler data.
+This plugin is anot affiliated with articlesfactory.com.

 ### examples
 ```